-The testimony from Mr and Mrs U and the Letter of Complaint is specific in that not only does it say that Mr and Mrs U were told that by purchasing, they would make a profit, but they were given specific figures in relation to this as to how much exactly they could expect to receive.
+The testimony from Mr and Mrs L and the Letter of Complaint not only says they were told by the Supplier that they would get their money back but also that there was the potential for this to include a profit.
 Taking all of this evidence together, I find they've been consistent from the start of this complaint that Fractional Membership was sold to them as an investment.

-Further, I find it fanciful that the Supplier would not have highlighted the possible returns available to Mr and Mrs U when selling Fractional Membership to them.
-And as Mr and Mrs U were laying out a considerable sum to join, I think it's clear that they expected to get a significant sum back - after all they weren't buying any additional points and therefore not getting any extra holiday entitlement, so it seems common sense that, unless there was evidence to suggest they bought Fractional Club membership for the shorter membership term, the return was an important factor in the sale.
-Further, Mr and Mrs U have said from the outset of their complaint that they were led to believe they would make a profit at the end of the agreement.
+Further, I find it fanciful that the Supplier would not have highlighted the possible returns available to Mr and Mrs L when selling Fractional Membership to them.
+And as Mr and Mrs L were laying out a considerable sum to join, I think it's clear that they expected to get a significant sum back - after all they weren't buying any additional points and therefore not getting any extra holiday entitlement, so it seems common sense that, unless there was evidence to suggest they bought Fractional Membership for the shorter membership term. the return was an important factor in the sale.
+Further, Mr and Mrs L have said from the outset of their complaint that they were led to believe they would receive their money back and potentially make a profit at the end of the agreement.
 I think that belief fits with what they did at the Time of Sale - make a significant purchase for the same holiday rights plus an interest in the sale proceeds of the Allocated Property.
-In my view, therefore, it is more likely than not that the Supplier's salesperson positioned Fractional Membership as an investment that may lead to a financial gain (i.e., a profit) in the future, whether explicitly or implicitly - I fail to see for what other reason they would have bought the same number of points and there is no evidence Mr and Mrs U would have paid out over £39,000 and expected to get back less than they paid.
+In my view, therefore, it is more likely than not that the Supplier's salesperson positioned Fractional Membership as an investment that may lead to a financial gain (i.e., a profit) in the future, whether explicitly or implicitly - I fail to see for what other reason they would have bought the same number of points and there is no evidence Mr and Mrs L would have paid out over £7,000 and expected to get back less than they paid.

-So, overall, when I consider Mr and Mrs U's evidence as a whole, and in combination with the circumstances of what happened which in my view, adds credence to the allegation made, I don't find Mr and Mrs U either implausible or hard to believe when they say they were told that by buying fractional points, they would be an 'owner of property' and they would receive 'the market price plus 50% profit in cash'.
-On the contrary, given what I've seen so far, I think that's likely to be what Mr and Mrs U were led by the Supplier to believe at the relevant time.
+So, overall, when I consider Mr and Mrs L's evidence as a whole, and in combination with the circumstances of what happened which in my view, adds credence to the allegation made, I don't find Mr and Mrs L either implausible or hard to believe when they say they were told that by buying fractional points, they would be making an 'investment in property' and they would receive 'their money back and potentially a profit'.
+On the contrary, given what I've seen so far, I think that's likely to be what Mr and Mrs L were led by the Supplier to believe at the relevant time.
 And for these reasons, I think the Supplier breached Regulation 14(3) of the Timeshare Regulations.